alinetteiman/algorithmofmassivedataDSE/README.md

 - `csv results/`
 - `plots/`

-The full report is in `AOMD Alina Imansakipova report.pdf`.
+The full report is in `AMD Alina Imansakipova report.pdf`.
-The full code market-basket.ipynb
+The full code is in `market-basket.ipynb`.